|

 -You intercept his kick with a sidekick to the attacking leg as it

-JKD.
-Depending on your distance and timing, you can attack just about any
+in JKD.
+Depending on your distance and timing, you can attack just about

-over your shoulder.
+pass over your shoulder.
 As it does, strike to their open rib cage.
-This is also
+This

 - Throw a hook with your right hand, timing it so that they walk into the